SEF-101/LakeAutoSales/README.md

 To run this website (dev):
 - Clone repository
 - Open terminal and run "npm install"
-- Type "npm run dev" and site will open on localhost
+- Run "npm run dev" and site will open on localhost